iladshyan/Simple-RSA-Encryptor-And-Decryptor/README.md

  1. First Run `KeyGen.py`
  2. It will ask you for a password.
 Enter a secure and memorable password.
-      **WARNING** - IF YOU LOSE THIS PASSWORD YOU CANNOT DECRYPT AN FILES ENCRYPTED WITH PUBLIC KEY CORRESPONDING TO THIS PRIVATE KEY
+      **WARNING** - IF YOU LOSE THIS PASSWORD YOU CANNOT DECRYPT ANY FILES ENCRYPTED WITH PUBLIC KEY CORRESPONDING TO THIS PRIVATE KEY

  3. The code will generate two key pair files called `pr.pem` and `pu.pem`
  4. `pu.pem` is unencrypted Public Key